mgoellnitz/trackdown/README.md

     refs #REDMINE mirror now extracts more details from the original tickets

-## ASSIGNMENT of issues should be part of the format and tooling
+## ASSIGNMENT of issues should be part of the format and tooling (in progress)

 *1.0*